 - Via postcard: Google snail mails the verification code to your listed address.

 - Via phone: Google sends the verification code to your phone through an automated message.

-Via email: An instant verification option, which is available if you use the same login details in your Google Search Console for your My Business account.
+Via email: An instant verification option, which is available if you use the same login details in your Google Search Console for your Business Profile account.